dklinga/bamazon/README.md

 ## Overview

 In this activity, we created an Amazon-like storefront with the MySQL.
 The app takes in orders from customers and deplete stock from the store's inventory.
+I ran out of time so wasn't able to work out all of the bugs.
+Sorry!!!

 Steps to run:
 1) Clone repo